OMGSOFTWARE/ORBIUS/Contribute.md

 Contributing to Orbi Browser
 Introduction
-Thank you for considering contributing to Orbi Browser!
-We appreciate contributions from our community of developers, entrepreneurs, futurists, and anyone excited about the potential of AI in reshaping our digital world.

-How to Contribute
-Fork the Repository

-Begin by forking the Orbi Browser repository on GitHub.
-Create a Branch
+Thank you for your interest in contributing to the Orbi Browser project, a proprietary software developed by OMG SOFTWARE LLC and parent company Opal Mar Group Corporation, licensed in New Jersey, USA.

+Contribution Guidelines
-Create a new branch in your fork for your contributions.
+Fork and Branch: Fork the repository and create a branch for your contribution.
-Make Your Contributions

-Add your features, fixes, or improvements to your branch.
+Make Contributions: Develop your features, enhancements, or fixes.
-Commit Messages

-Write clear, concise commit messages that describe your changes.
-Include Tests

-If adding new features, accompany them with relevant tests.
-Adhere to Coding Standards

-Ensure your code follows the project's coding standards.
-Submit a Pull Request
+Commit Messages: Use clear, descriptive commit messages.
+Testing: Include tests for new features or fixes.

-After making your changes, submit a pull request for review.
+Pull Request: Submit a pull request for review.
+Proprietary License
+Contributions to Orbi Browser are subject to a proprietary license.
+Contributors agree that all code contributions will be the exclusive property of OMG SOFTWARE LLC and Opal Mar Group Corporation.
+Redistribution and commercial use of the project are strictly prohibited without explicit permission from OMG SOFTWARE LLC.
 Reporting Issues
-For bug reports or feature requests, please use the GitHub issues tracker, providing detailed information.
-Enhancing Documentation
+Use GitHub Issues for bug reporting or feature suggestions. contact
+COMPARCOLA@GMAIL.COM

 Contributions to improve documentation are highly encouraged.
 Community Participation
 Please be respectful and supportive of fellow contributors.